ruby-nodes/walrus-aggregator-test/README.md

 - **Response Time Measurement:**
   Measures and displays the response times for both upload and download operations.

 - **Graceful HTTP errors handling**
-  All HTTP errors are handled and printer to the terminal output.
+  All HTTP errors are handled and printed to the terminal output.

 - **Colorful Terminal Output:**
   Uses the `colorama` library for color-coded terminal messages, making it easier to identify statuses and errors.